blakeridgway/blakeridgway/README.md

 **`Digital Craftsman (Developer/Open Source Advocate/Tinkerer)`**

-I'm a Computer Science student and a Platform Engineer in the Fintech world.
+I'm a Platform Engineer in the Fintech world.
 I specialize in utilizing APIs and 3rd party integrations to make the Fintech industry a better environment for everyone.
 When I am not doing that I am able to be found tinkering with Open Source Technology or Road Biking around somewhere in Oklahoma.

    <p align="left">
          <img alt="state" src="https://custom-icon-badges.demolab.com/badge/Oklahoma-USA-purple?style=for-the-badge&logo=location&logoColor=white"/></a>